Dendrochronology Intensive Summer Course (DISC) 2024

 This track will emphasize the application of tree-ring data to the reconstruction of climatic and hydrologic time series.
 With guidance, students will design and conduct a mini-research project that includes 1) assembly and quality control of data, 2) tree-ring standardization, 3) climate signal identification, 4) climate or streamflow reconstruction, and 5) climatological interpretation of reconstructions with the aid of time series and statistical methods.

-This track has TWO options for participation: in-person and live online.
-The in-person option will include both field and lab work.
+This track will include both field and lab work.
 For the field portion, we will update classic precipitation-sensitive tree-ring sites in the Southwest.
 In the lab, we will mount and prepare cores for measuring.
 In-person participants will work with these tree-ring samples for their mini-research project.
-Live-online participants will be encouraged to bring their own tree-ring data or use data from the International Tree-Ring Databank (ITRDB).
+The field work for this track will involve camping for a few days, so bring your tent, sleeping bag and other camping gear if you have it (gear can be rented if you don't have it).

 Who should attend?